thabbott/PRACTES_HPC/README.md

 Python programs are never converted directly to machine code.
 Instead, they are translated into machine-independent code objects that run on the "Python virtual machine"---which is itself a program, often written in C. Because the translation process doesn't depend on the instruction set used by the computer hardware, the Python virtual machine makes it much easier to run Python on a variety of processor architectures.
 However, the extra layer of software between the program and the hardware introduces some overhead that slows program execution.

-Start a python interpreter and measure the time to solution for *N* = 1,000,000 by running
+Start a Python REPL and measure the time to solution for *N* = 1,000,000 by running
 ```python
 >>> from collatz import *
 >>> import timeit